 Boarding a Sinking Ship?
 An Investigation of Job Applications to Distressed Firms

 We use novel data from a leading online job search platform to examine the impact of corporate distress on firms’ ability to attract job applicants.
-Survey responses suggest that job seekers accurately perceive firms’ financial health, as measured by the companies’ credit default swap prices.
-Analyzing responses to job postings by major financial firms during the recent financial crisis, we find that an increase in an employer’s distress results in fewer and lower quality applicants.
-These effects are particularly evident when the social safety net provides workers with weak protection against unemployment and for positions requiring advanced training.
+Survey responses suggest that job seekers accurately perceive firms’ financial condition, as measured by companies’ credit default swap prices and accounting data.
+Analyzing responses to job postings by major financial firms during the Great Recession, we find that an increase in an employer’s distress results in fewer and lower quality applicants.
+These effects are particularly evident when the social safety net provides workers with weak protection against unemployment and for positions requiring a college education.